 SPEC NOTE: Edit the following (LF#'s) to reflect what is listed in the Product and Finish Schedule.
 Delete the following if not required on the Project.

-Sheet Linoleum Flooring (LF#): Conforming to ASTM F 2034 and the following:
+Sheet Linoleum Flooring (RS##): Conforming to ASTM F 2034 and the following:

 Type: I - Linoleum Sheet with Backing.